yoshidayasutaka/mcp/src/terraform-mcp-server/awslabs/terraform_mcp_server/static/MCP_INSTRUCTIONS.md

 - "Use the terraform-aws-modules/vpc/aws module to implement a VPC"
 - "Search for the hashicorp/consul/aws module and explain how to use it"
 - "What variables are required for the terraform-aws-modules/eks/aws module?"
+- "I have a multi-environment Terragrunt project.
+How can I run apply on all modules at once?"
+- "Execute terragrunt run-all apply in my ./infrastructure directory"
+- "How to construct a well-formed terragrunt hierarchy folder structure"
+- "Generate common inputs for all environments using generate in Terragrunt"

 ## Best Practices